Colin Windsor: Life

 He was born in London and attended Beckenham and Penge Grammar School.
 He won a scholarship to Magdalen College, Oxford, earning a BA with First Class Honours in Physics, and a DPhil in 1963.

-He conducted Magnetic resonance research, at Clarendon Laboratory in 1963.
+He conducted magnetic resonance research, at Clarendon Laboratory in 1963.
 He was Resident Fellow at Yale University in 1964.

-He conducted Neutron scattering research, at the Atomic Energy Research Establishment, from 1964 to 1996.
+He conducted Neutron scattering research, at the Atomic Energy Research Establishment, Harwell from 1964 to 1998.

 He won the Duddell Medal and Prize in 1987.